Isabel Zuleta: Early life and activism

+Zuleta has spoken publicly about the connection between armed conflict and large-scale infrastructure projects, particularly the Hidroituango dam.
+She has highlighted patterns of massacres, forced disappearances, and systematic violence against social leaders in areas targeted for development, arguing that victims of the armed conflict are often the same communities affected by such projects.

+In 2020, Zuleta was selected as a fellow in the Resilience Fellowship of the Global Initiative Against Transnational Organized Crime, a program aimed at building interdisciplinary and international collaboration to address the impacts of organized crime.
+That same year, she joined the Departmental Council for Citizen Participation and Social Oversight in Antioquia for the 2020–2023 period, representing the environmental sector.
+She also represented the Ríos Vivos movement in the Latin American Network of Communities Affected by the Inter-American Development Bank (IDB).

+In 2021, Zuleta received the endorsement of Colombia Humana to run on the closed list of the Pacto Histórico coalition for the Senate.
+She was elected in the 2022 legislative elections.

+As a senator, she has led the government’s Urban Peace initiative and was appointed to head the dialogue process with High-Impact Criminal Structures as part of President Gustavo Petro’s Total Peace policy, which seeks to reduce urban violence through negotiated agreements and institutional reform.

 Death threats

 Zuleta's opposition to the Ituango Dam has led to her being the subject of surveillance, eavesdropping on her communications, and threats against her life.
 Some of the latter came directly from paramilitary groups.

 Several members and leaders of the Living Rivers movement have been assassinated since the initiation of the Ituango Dam project.

 Political career

 In 2021, Zuleta received the endorsement of the Humane Colombia party to join the closed list of the Historic Pact coalition, for which she was elected to the Colombian Senate in the 2022 parliamentary election.
 She was selected vice president of the Senate's Fifth Commission.

 Awards and recognition

 Zuleta is well-known for being one of the biggest opponents of the Ituango Dam.
 She has appeared in various media, arguing against what for her is a project that violates the rights of communities and victims of enforced disappearances buried in the canyon.

 In 2018, Zuleta, on behalf of the Living Rivers Movement, received the National Award for the Defense of Human Rights in Colombia, in the category "Collective Experience or Process of the Year", for organizations dedicated to the defense of indigenous communities' rights.

 Amnesty International has recognized her as an important defender of human rights and the Cauca River.

 In 2021, the social psychologist Florence Thomas named Zuleta one of the country's 10 women of the year for her contribution to the lives of Colombian women.